 - Women of a fertile age

 - People with low iron intake or who mainly consume a poorly absorbed form of iron (such as vegetarians or vegans)

 Iron Complex Gold

-For a sufficient intake of iron, the diet can be supplemented.
-Virtuoos’ Iron Complex Gold has been tailored to the needs of (professional) athletes and contains three different iron compounds.
-One is Ferrochel.
-Ferrochel is an advanced iron chelate that has been developed by Advanced Albion Nutrition.
-The iron is linked to amino acids.
-This product contains vitamin C as well, which supports the absorption of iron from plant sources.
+To maintain a good iron intake, a preparation can be used to supplement the diet.
+Virtuoos Iron Complex Gold has been specially formulated for athletes and contains three different iron compounds.
+One of these compounds is Ferrochel.
+Ferrochel is an advanced iron chelate that has been developed by Albion Advanced Nutrition.
+The iron in it is attached to amino acids.
+This product also contains vitamin C, which supports the absorption of plant-based iron.

 Since December 2012 we are only allowed to publish product data sheets and product information that contain approved health claims by a European scientific organization – as a result of the European regulations on nutrient claims.
 This limits Virtuoos’ ability to provide information, as many health effects of diets and dietary supplements are (still) not recognized by this organization as sufficiently scientifically substantiated.